 Homeowners Insurance Endorsements

-Homeowner’s insurance is something that lets you sleep a little easier at night, knowing should something unexpected happen at or to your home; your insurance is protecting you—but is it really?
+Homeowner’s insurance is something that lets you sleep a little easier at night, knowing that if something unexpected should happen at or to your home, your insurance is protecting you—but is it really?
 Do you really know what is in your homeowner’s policy?
 If not, it could be a rude awakening for you to have a sudden loss that is not covered and leaves you financially devastated.

 Types of Homeowner’s Policies

 Most homeowner’s policies cover losses against fire, storm damage, and other named perils.
 Depending on your coverage, your policy pays for repairs, loss of use, liability claims, medical payments, and more.
 There are different types of homeowner’s insurance policies that will cover different types of losses including basic, broad, and special (all-perils) coverage.

 These policies will pay for losses according to actual cash value to replace your home and possessions minus depreciation, or by replacement cost value (the actual cost of replacing your home or belongings up to your policy limit less depreciation).
 Whether you receive an actual cash value payment or replacement cost payment will depend on the type of homeowner’s policy you have.
 There are many types of homeowner’s policies.
 Some of the more common ones include:

 - HO-1: This is the base homeowner’s policy.
 It only covers perils specifically named in the policy.